Determine the currently protected area

 This layer provides a landscape-scale estimate of the distance from large water bodies such as lakes and rivers, including the ocean.
 The distribution of water affects the distribution of many species.
 In addition, a component of Target 3 of the GBF is to integrate terrestrial and marine protected areas.

-This layer is published by Esri, USGS, and ESA and is shared with ArcGIS Living Atlas at:
+This layer is published by Esri, USGS, and ESA.
+It is available in ArcGIS Living Atlas.

 - Uncheck the World Distance to Water layer.